ellmetha/pasty-experiment/README.rst

 bundler and node modules using yarn), create a local copy of the ``database.yml`` file and setup the database (create, migrate and seet it).

-Once this is done you can run the develpent server using the following command:
+Once this is done you can run the development server using the following
+command:

 .. code-block:: shell